The Women’s Cycle Map

 Dates, booking, and waitlist

-Workshop dates are released gradually across the year to support small group size, depth, and quality of facilitation.
+Workshop dates are released gradually across the year to support small group size, depth, and quality of facilitation

-The next date is Saturday 8 March.
+The next date is Sunday 8 March (Yes! international Womens Day)

 If this date does not suit you, or if you would like early access to future releases, you are invited to join the waitlist.